CodeAndCake/AppsFromScratch/sessions/02/README.md

 Currently the text colour flashes from the normal state to the `hover` state.

-You can make that transition smooth, using the `transition` CSS property
+You can make that transition smooth using the `transition` CSS property

 ```css
 button